F Forge Project Guide

 Goals, strategies, projects, work items, task runs, habits, calendar records, preferences, Psyche entities, questionnaires, sleep, workouts, and notes are stored in SQLite with typed repository boundaries.

-Wiki pages remain Markdown-first and file-backed.
-Forge stores the page metadata, ingest jobs, and search index state while keeping the article source as files.
+Wiki pages keep Markdown content in SQLite notes rows.
+Forge stores page metadata, ingest jobs, links, and search index state in the database.

 Multi-user ownership